We may earn money or products from the companies mentioned in this post.

 What is Spiced Fruit?

 What exactly is spiced fruit?
 It sounds like something my grandma ate, like stewed prunes or something Aggie would have eaten, like dates or figs. Spiced fruit is simply fruit, canned or fresh but usually canned, that has been simmered in a mixture of butter, brown sugar, nutmeg, and cinnamon.
 The mixture is then served as a side dish or light dessert, with or without whipped cream or creme fraiche.

 Canned or Fresh

 When I make spiced fruit of any kind, I prefer to use canned fruit.
-The reason being that canned fruit only needs to be heated through.
+The reason being is that canned fruit only needs to be heated through.
 It doesn’t require a long simmering time, which makes it a fast and easy to prepare.
+Plus there is no prep work necessary, except to open a can.
 I like to serve spiced fruit as a side dish because it is fast and easy to make and it’s a great way to turn canned fruit into something different and tasty.
 A side note here…the older I’ve gotten the more I have become just like Aggie…and my Grandma Rose…I like dates, figs and yes, even prunes:)

 There are over 5,000 varieties of pears grown throughout the world.
 France is well known for its superior pears and in the United States most of the pear crop comes from California, Oregon and Washington.
 Mother Nature has protected this easily bruised fruit by making it better to pick while still hard.
 Unlike most fruit, pears improve in both texture and flavor after it’s picked.